Skip to content [s] Site map [3] Home [1]

 CHRISTUS Health, an international nonprofit healthcare system based in Dallas, became the Foundation’s sole corporate sponsor in 2006.

-With CHRISTUS Health’s assistance, in 2011 Stehlin’s world-class scientists moved to a state-of-the-art 27,000 square foot research facility near the Texas Medical Center.
+With CHRISTUS Health’s assistance, in 2011 Stehlin’s scientists moved to a state-of-the-art 27,000 square foot research facility in Houston near the Texas Medical Center.

-Independent funding allows Stehlin scientists to focus solely on their work fighting cancer, speeding up the time from research bench to patient treatment, and continuing the legacy of founder Dr. Stehlin.
+Independent funding allows Stehlin scientists to focus solely on their work fighting cancer, speeding up the time from research bench to patient treatment, and continuing Dr. Stehlin’s legacy.

 News/Resources